by Steve Arnold

 Our hotel (El Albergue) was situated right beside the train station and it was an easy walk into the central market and to the ruins.
 The hotel itself was very pleasant with its whitewashed walls and dark stained wood presentation.
 We enjoyed a delicious cold artisan pale ale in the beer garden while hummingbirds flitted around us which we procured from the hotels very good coffee shop.
 But the highlight of the restaurant, apart from its convenient location, is undoubtedly the world class restaurant which was a delightful surprise.
 The quality of the food and wonderful service of this unexpected gem was definitely a highlight of the trip.

 Our train departed for Machu Picchu at 8am, but being situated right beside the station this was not a problem.
 You are only supposed to take a day pack with you so we simply left our luggage in there which made life very easy.
 It is a very surreal experience to think you are actually going to visit Machu Picchu, but on boarding the train there was a definite buzz of excitement from all of the passengers on board.
-Our train ticket had already been organised but Eclipse Travel, as had our entry pass and arrangements to meet with a guide when we disembarked.
-The train ride up is very picturesque, winding along the wild river through misty mountains. it was very easy to imagine how difficult it was to access these remote parts by foot.
+Our train ticket had already been organised by Eclipse Travel, as had our entry pass and arrangements to meet with a guide when we disembarked.
+The train ride up is very picturesque, winding along the wild river through misty mountains.
+It was very easy to imagine how difficult it was to access these remote parts by foot.
 Tea and coffee were complimentary along with a cookie.
 Many passengers opted for the coca tea which is a good option if you haven’t had much time to acclimatise.

 On arrival at Aguas Calientes we were met by our guide who ushered us to a queue where we were to wait for an hour to get on a bus up the hill to the site.
 Many people did not already have bus tickets which they had to first queue for.
 I would firmly recommend having this organised beforehand if possible as it will eat into the time you have available to explore Machu Picchu.
 The buses are constantly running and there are no seats booked, you just have to line up with everyone else.
 It is advisable to take a rain jacket in case you are queuing in the rain as this is uncovered.
 You’ll also want a good insect repellent, sunhat, sunblock etc. You will need to show your passport while waiting as they check your tickets so make sure you have it handy.
 We were glad to be on an early train, and managed to get up the hill by late morning.